lyach/CV/README.md

   •	Incorporated deep learning-predicted kinetic constraints to improve the accuracy of the GEMs.

-  •	Designed a framework that efficiently processes omics information across multiple databases.
+  • Designed a data mining framework to process omics information, facilitating integration and analysis across different databases.

 ### Organizing Committee | BioMolecule Research Lab Symposium 2023